saltobell/budget_app/README.md

 Contributors: Sydney Altobell, Yesenia Garnica, Gordon Huang, Shirlene Jessica, Abril Ortega

-Welcome to our budget app -- final name TBD.
+Welcome to our budget app -- Leaf.
 This is an iOS Application that helps college students manage their finances through budgeting.

 Design Document